evalnlg-workshop/evalnlg-workshop.github.io/index.md

 * Evaluation surveys
 * Opinion pieces and commentary on trends in evaluation

-We encourage the submission of “task proposals”, where authors can propose shared tasks for next year’s edition of the workshop.
+Task proposals that were submitted for the Generation Challenges at INLG 2020, may also be submitted to this workshop.
+If accepted for the main conference, they may still be presented at the workshop as non-archival papers.
+We also encourage the submission of more preliminary work, discussing the main challenges in setting up a shared task in the NLG domain.

 ### Unshared Task: